 –

-Huli-huli chicken is a popular Hawaiian dish featuring an amazing BBQ style sauce.
-The name refers to a specific cooking method that makes this chicken irresistible!
-The trick to this recipe is continuously flipping and basting the chicken while grilling, so that it cooks perfectly and the sauce caramelizes in the process.
+Huli-huli chicken is a popular Hawaiian dish, featuring an amazing BBQ style sauce made with brown sugar, ketchup, soy, ginger, and a couple other simple ingredients.
+The name refers to a specific rotisserie-style cooking method that makes this chicken irresistibly juicy and tender!
+The trick to this recipe is continuously flipping and basting the chicken while grilling, so it cooks perfectly and the huli huli sauce caramelizes in the process.

 Email this recipe